Brandon-Kee/NeuroScan/README.md

 NeuroScan is a deep learning–based computer vision application designed to detect and classify brain tumors from MRI scans using MobileNetV3Large and transfer learning.
 The model is trained to distinguish among four distinct classes:

-- Pituitary Tumor
+- Pituitary Tumors

-- Glioma Tumor
+- Glioma Tumors

-- Meningioma Tumor
+- Meningioma Tumors

 - No Tumor
 ## Project Background